jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

 ## Overview

-This tutorial goes over how to take a website built using Hugo Academic and host that website using a GitHub Pages website.
+This tutorial goes over how to take a website built using Wowchemy and host that website using a GitHub Pages website.
 This website you're viewing right now is run using this exact process.
 The beauty of hosting it on GitHub Pages is that: